pykern package

 Here are the steps to configuring an application:

-1. When the first module calls init, pkconfig reads all module config and environment variables to create a single dict of param values, unparsed, by calling merge repeatedly.
+1. When the first module calls init, pkconfig gets environment variables to create a single dict of param values, unparsed.

-2. init looks for the module’s params by indexing with (root_pkg, submodule, param) in the merged config.
+2. init looks for the module’s params in the unparsed values.

 3. If the parameter is found, that value is used.
 Else, the default is merged into the dict and used.